-asketball's inventor, James Naismith, used a size five soccer ball for the early games.
+Basketball's inventor, James Naismith, used a size five soccer ball for the early games.
 In those days soccer balls were composed of an outer case made from leather panels stitched together and an inner inflated rubber bladder.
 Access to the bladder was achieved through an aperture which was closed with a lace.
 Naismith soon realised that a larger ball than the standard soccer ball would be required.
 He approached the Spalding Company in the late 1890s and they agreed to make a larger ball which approximated to a size seven soccer ball.
-Due to the rapid development of the new sport several other manufacturers began producing similar sized balls in the early 1900s.
+Due to the rapid development of the new sport several other

 Because of stretching of the leather panels and in particular, the lacing on the cover, early basketballs were not perfectly symetrical.
 This made dribbling the ball difficult and often affected the trajectory of a pass or shot.
 It was not until 1942 that the laminated basketball with a "needle" valve was invented in the United States.
 It was now possible to mass produce balls which were perfectly symetrical and hardly ever lost their shape.
 Leather was still the favoured outer surface but rubber and other synthetic materials were more durable, particularly on outdoor surfaces.
 The old leather panel balls were still used in Scotland until the mid 1950's.
 About this time laminated balls would start to penetrate the UK market and were highly prized by Scottish Clubs.